MucormycosisFungal infection - mucormycosis

 Mucormycosis may involve:

-- Sinus and brain infection (rhinocerebral infection), which may start as a sinus infection, then causes swelling of the cranial nerves.
-It may cause blood clots that block vessels to the brain.
+- A sinus and brain infection called rhinocerebral infection: It may start as a sinus infection, and then lead to the swelling of the nerves that stem from the brain.
+It may also cause blood clots that block vessels to the brain.

 Symptoms of rhinocerebral mucormycosis include: